-July 23, 1925 (Pemberwich, NY) – July 2, 2004 (Norwalk, CT); 78 years old
+DOB/DOD: July 23, 1925 (Pemberwich, NY) – July 2, 2004 (Norwalk, CT); 78 years old

-Married in 1950 to Mabel Travis (1930-2002) of Port Chester, New York.
+MARITAL STATUS: Married to Mabel Travis (1930-2002) of Port Chester, New York, in 1950.

-Local address: High View Road, Glenville, CT
+LOCAL ADDRESS: High View Road, Glenville, CT

-Inducted on October 4, 1943 and entered active duty October 25, 1943
+ENLISTMENT: Inducted on October 4, 1943, and entered active duty on October 25, 1943

-Separated January 18, 1946 at Fort Devens, Massachusetts
+DISCHARGE: January 18, 1946, at Fort Devens, Massachusetts

 Served as a switchboard operator for an airfield.
 Connected phones in the field with other parts of the division.
 Used standard switchboard technique using small field switchboards.
 Also worked as a lineman on telephone lines.
-Repaired and set up wires in combat and base camp for inter battalion communications.
+Repaired and set up wires in combat and base camp for inter-battalion communications.

 From “Screaming Eagle Gliders –